How does ambient air temperature sensor work?

 3. Industrial automation:

-In industrial production processes, the ambient temperature sensor plays a crucial role in monitoring and regulating the temperature of the production environment.
-This helps maintain a stable environment, ensuring consistent product quality.
+In industrial production, the ambient temperature sensor is very important.
+It checks and controls the temperature in the production area.
+This helps keep a stable environment and ensures product quality stays consistent.

 4. Agriculture: